Karen Knotts

-Karen Knotts is an American actress and stand-up comedian, and daughter of Don Knotts.
+Karen Knotts (born April 2, 1954) is an American actress and stand-up comedian.
+She is also the daughter of Don Knotts.

+Career

-During her childhood and teen years, Knotts says she and her father often "butted heads" over her desire to enter show business: "I always wanted to be an actress, even when I was young, but he said, 'No, that's not a good life for a child."
+During her childhood and teen years, Knotts says she and her father often "butted heads" over her desire to enter show business: "I always wanted to be an actress, even when I was young, but he said, 'No, that's not a good life for a child.'"
 She went on to say that he supported her "100 percent in the end".
 She studied at Beverly Hills High School, followed by USC School of Cinematic Arts.